 Besan/ gram flour – It acts as a thickening agent.
 You can barely taste it in the gravy but it binds together the gravy and make it thick without any cream or nuts.

 For most of the Indian curries especially which have onion tomato gravy all you need is a bit of patience.
 Cook the onion and tomato mixture slow and caramelize it.

 - Frying paneer is optional.
 Don’t deep fry it.
 Just a little caramelization on the surface is enough.
 Paneer after frying smells amazing.
 To make it extra soft, after frying put paneer in slightly salted warm water.
 Another advantage of frying paneer is it doesn’t break easily and holds its shape well.

 - Chop onions fine.
 The best hack is to use a food processor to save time and effort.

-- I made tomato puree at home with fresh tomatoes.
-The packaged puree is quite intense, so you can use ½ cup instead of 1 cup.
+- I used homemade tomato puree from fresh tomatoes.
+The packaged puree is quite intense, so you can use 1/2 cup instead of 1 cup.
 Tomato paste is optional and you can skip it.

 - It is important to cook the onion and tomato gravy on low heat so that the raw smell is gone and the mixture is aromatic.